nim-lang/website/jekyll/_posts/2021-03-10-fusion-and-pattern-matching.md

 ```

 It directly maps on the input DSL.
-`map` should create `fskMap` stage, `filter` creates `fskFilter` and so on.
+`map` should create a `fskMap` stage, `filter` creates `fskFilter` and so on.
-Optionally you can specify output type like this `map [ExpectedOutput]`.
+Optionally you can specify the output type like this: `map [ExpectedOutput]`.
-The macro will work in two stages: first it will convert input representation into
+The macro will work in two stages: first it will convert the input representation into
-an intermediate representation, and then generate the resulting AST.
+an intermediate representation, and then it will generate the resulting AST.

 ## Pattern matching

 Now, after we have good understanding of what exactly we want to do - the question is 'how?'.
 That's where [`fusion/matching`](https://nim-lang.github.io/fusion/src/fusion/matching.html)
-comes particularly handy - we already identifier all patterns, and now it is only matter
+comes particularly handy - we already identified all patterns, and now it is only a matter
 of writing this down in code.

-Without pattern matching you'd be left with long series of repeating `[0][0][0]`
+Without pattern matching, you'd be left with a long series of repeating `[0][0][0]`
-and `if kind == nnkBracketExpr` in order to retrieve parts from DSL and validate input.
+and `if kind == nnkBracketExpr` in order to retrieve parts from the DSL and validate input.

-Before we proceed to writing patterns for whole DSL, it is important to consider
+Before we proceed to writing patterns for the whole DSL, it is important to consider
-three possible cases of writing a stage.
+the three possible cases of writing a stage.
 The first once is very simple - no type specified, only a stage identifier:

 ```nim